Morumbi Shopping shooting

-On November 3, 1999, a mass murder occurred inside a movie theater room at the Morumbi shopping mall in São Paulo, Brazil.
-The perpetrator, Mateus da Costa Meira, then a 24-year-old medical student, killed three people that were in the room and injured other four.
+On November 3, 1999, a mass shooting occurred inside a movie theater room at the Morumbi shopping mall in São Paulo, Brazil.
+The perpetrator, Mateus da Costa Meira, then a 24-year-old medical student, killed three people who were in the room and injured four others.

-Meira was initially sentenced to a 120-year imprisonment, a term that was later reduced to 48 years.
-After he attempted to kill another prison inmate, it was determined in 2011 that he had to be moved to a psychiatric hospital, where he remains to this day.
+Meira was initially sentenced to 120 years in prison, a term that was later reduced to 48 years.
+After attempting to kill another prison inmate, he was deemed mentally unfit in 2011 and moved to a psychiatric hospital.
+He remained there until his release in 2024.

 He is known in Brazil as the "shopping mall shooter" or the "cinema shooter".

 The screen in which the shooting occurred was permanently closed.
 The cinema closed its three remaining screens in 2012, freeing up space for new stores at the mall.

 Perpetrator's background

 In November 1999, Mateus da Costa Meira (born April 4, 1975) lived alone in an apartment in São Paulo and studied medicine at the Faculty of Medical Sciences of São Paulo's Holy House (FCMSCSP), a well-regarded institution; he was in his sixth and last year, only 15 days from graduating.

 His wealthy family (including his father, a doctor) lived in Salvador, his hometown, and Mateus regularly received money from his parents in order to live a comfortable life.
 He played "violent" video games (particularly Duke Nukem 3D) and owned a vast collection of illegally-copied software.
 He was known to send viruses and pornography to users of internet provider Magiclink in Salvador since January 1997.

 He was described as shy, introverted and apathetic and had a poor academic performance.
 He has schizoid personality disorder.
 After refusing to do mandatory work at the medical school, he was sent to the institution's psychology division.
 By other sources, however, he was described as a gentle, calm person who changed his personality months before the attack and started to skip classes and get closer to drug traffickers.

 Prior to the massacre, he already owned a pistol, but chose to obtain a more powerful weapon: a MAC-11 submachine gun, which he acquired illegally from Marcos Paulo Almeida dos Santos for R$ 5,000.
 Meira said he employed Santos as a driver since he did not know how to drive the mechanic car his insurance company gave him following a crash that destroyed his automatic Chrysler Neon.

 The police investigated him for two additional crimes: drug possession and CD falsification.
-In his apartment, they found equipment for CD piracy, cocaine, crack and ammo.
+In his apartment, they found equipment for CD piracy, cocaine, crack and ammunition.

 Meira told the police that he had been planning the attack for seven years and that he chose Fight Club because the main character suffers from schizophrenia.